JamesPelayo008/configure-ad/README.md

 <h2>Setup Virtual Machines</h2>

-The first step is to create a resource group in Azure, the names customizable, in this case it was labeled as "Active Directory", make sure to choose your correct region in the region box below.
+The first step is to create a resource group in Azure, the names are customizable, in this case it was labeled as "Active Directory", make sure to choose your correct region in the region box below.
 <p>
 <p>
 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/5bfed63e-936d-4fff-864b-5e844429eb04" />